Upcoming Events

 If you are interested in learning about how your business can be a featured sponsor, check out our latest sponsorship menu and/or email Development Director, Deb Honor, at dhonor@wfri.org to learn more.

-April 8, 2026, from 12-4pm at Alpine Country Club in Cranston: Elevate Your Career (EYC)- Looking to grow your career, shift directions, or simply expand your network?
+April 8 from 12-4pm at Alpine Country Club in Cranston: Elevate Your Career (EYC)- Looking to grow your career, shift directions, or simply expand your network?
 Panel discussions featuring expert Career Coaches sharing guidance, trends, and real-world advice; industry-specific table conversations led by Career Coaches- designed to spark authentic dialogue; intentionally mixed seating to ensure you meet new people and grow your network; opportunities to connect with all the attendees and expand your professional reach; and YES--bring your business cards!
-This isn’t just a networking event--it’s an energizing, empowering experience designed to elevate you.
-Registration at https://secure.qgiv.com/for/eventswfri/event/2026elevateyourcareereyc/
+This isn’t just a networking event- it’s an energizing, empowering experience designed to elevate you.
+For individuals who register before Feb.
+28, there is a special opportunity to access three free individual coaching sessions through the Glow Initiative, beginning in March (only 40 seats available on a first-come, first-served basis).
+Registration at https://secure.qgiv.com/for/eventswfri/event/2026elevateyourcareereyc/.

-September 23, 2026, from 5:00-7:30 pm at Bally’s Twin River in Lincoln: Women Leading Change- WFRI's annual gala to celebrate, connect, fundraise, and honor local businesses and community leaders, open to everyone interested in leveling the playing field for women and girls in Rhode Island!
+September 23 from 5:00-7:30 pm at Bally’s Twin River in Lincoln: Women Leading Change- Join us in celebrating our 26th anniversary!
+WFRI's annual gala to celebrate, connect, fundraise, and honor local businesses and community leaders, open to everyone interested in leveling the playing field for women and girls in Rhode Island!
 Currently seeking sponsors- reach out to Deb Honor at dhonor@wfri.org.
+Tickets at https://secure.qgiv.com/for/eventswfri/event/womenleadingchange2026/

 Wfri